Kay WalkingStick: Exhibitions

-According to author Deborah Everett, "WalkingStick became solidly established in the mainstream art world during the 1980s and 1990s.
+According to author Deborah Everett, "WalkingStick became solidly established in the mainstream art world during the 1980s and 1990s."
 For instance, her works went on a touring exhibition in 1994 after she exhibited at the Cairo Biennial.
 Her works have been shown in many European and American exhibitions, including both solo and group exhibitions, a few of which are National Museum of the American Indian, National Gallery of Canada and Heard Museum.
-She was represented by New York's June Kelly Gallery, who has held exhitibions of her work.
+She was represented by New York's June Kelly Gallery, which has held exhibitions of her work.

 In 2008, her "American Abstraction: Dialogue with the Cosmos" that honored Native American women was exhibited at the Montclair Art Museum.
 It contained parfleche bags with images of landscape designs, like the Wallowa Mountains, and abstract designs of the Nez Perce and other indigenous tribes.
 The bags were used to store and carry food and other items.